-To copy a selection set once
+To copy a selection set

 - 1 Do one of the following:

 - Choose Modify > Copy.

-- On the Modify toolbar, click the Copy tool (🔁).
+- On the Modify toolbar, click the Copy tool ().

 - Type copy and then press Enter.

 - 2 Select the entities, and then press Enter.

 - 3 Specify the base point.

-- 4 Specify the displacement point.
+- 4 Specify the insertion point.

+- 5 Continue specifying insertion points to place additional copies.

+- 6 To complete the command, press Enter.

-Entity to copy (A), base point (B), and displacement point (C).
+To make a single copy of an entity, select the entity to copy (A), base point (B), and then displacement point (C).